alexharri/website/posts/canvas-to-ascii.md

   showCharacterPick
 />

-I call this "directional contrast enhancement", since each of the external samples reaches outside of the cell in the _direction_ of the sampling vector component that it is enhancing the contrast of.
-I describe the other effect as "global contrast enhancement", since it acts on all of the sampling vector's components.
+I call this "directional contrast enhancement", since each of the external sampling circles reaches outside of the cell in the _direction_ of the sampling vector component that it is enhancing the contrast of.
+I describe the other effect as "global contrast enhancement" since it acts on all of the sampling vector's components together.

 Let's see what this directional contrast enhancement does to get rid of the staircasing effect:

 <AsciiScene width={400} height={300} alphabet="simple-directional-crunch" fontSize={19} rowHeight={18} columnWidth={15} viewMode="transparent" usesVariables exclude="|v" effectSlider={{
   global_crunch: [4, 4],
-  directional_crunch: [1, 5],
+  directional_crunch: [1, 2],
 }}>
   <Scene2D scene="staircase_effect" />
 </AsciiScene>